DavidSpriggs/arcgis-exb-project/README.md

 This will download the images and run them in your docker environment.

 You can now add your custom themes and widgets the the `client/your-extensions/themes` and `client/your-extensions/widgets` folders for development.

+To start using the ArcGIS Experience builder, visit: https://localhost and sign in.
+Make sure to add `https://localhost` to your apps allowed redirect urls.

 Note: adding new folders or files requires you to restart Experience Builder before it will see them.
 To restart Experience Builder, open portainer at https://localhost:9443 and restart the arcgis-exb container.